Accessibility Tools

 Autologous versus Allogeneic

-What do autolgous and allogeneic mean?
+What do autologous and allogeneic mean?

 • Autologous means it comes from the patient being treated